BinaryMuse/fluxxor/site/contents/documentation/store-watch-mixin.md

 2. Unbind from `"change"` events when the component unmounts
 3. Automatically call `setState` with the return value of `getStateFromFlux` when a store emits a `"change"` event
 4. Automatically set the component's initial state based on the return value of `getStateFromFlux` when the component mounts (note that this object is merged with any other `getInitialState` functions defined on the component or other mixins)

+Note that `StoreWatchMixin` binds events in `componentDidMount` and not `componentWillMount` in order to prevent memory leaks when rendering React components that use Fluxxor on the server using Node.js.
+This means that actions fired from `componentWillMount` that result in `"change"` events in your stores will not update the component; consider moving such actions to `componentDidMount` instead.

 Example: